ContestedWheel/EvalEvalEval-BD/Evals/README.md

 - disabled_balls: Lists all balls that are disabled.

+- spawn_chances: Makes a list of spawn chances in percentages.

 - top_10_userids: Sends the top 10 user ID's with the most balls.

 - top_10_users: Sends the top 10 users (discord tags) with the most balls.